Why? Health, Environment and Heart

 4. Healthy and Yummy Vegan Cheeses

 You'll notice a lot of the recipes use cashews for the consistency but if you have a tree nut allergy, you can substitute coconut or seeds - especially sunflower or hemp seeds, which are also nutrient dense.
+There are also a number of chickpea and sunflower seed cheeses.
+I hyperlinked some of my favorite chickpea recipes above and Sperofoods makes a creamy sunflower cheese spread (more here).

 1. Field Roast Chao Slices – a vegan coconut cheese alternative.
 The cheese is a collaboration of a Greek cheese maker, a family in Taiwan who makes Chao, a traditionally fermented soybean curd, and Field Roast who brings it all together in Seattle to create Chao Slices.
 The vegan, non-GMO cheese comes in Creamy Original with Chao Tofu, Coconut Herb with Black Pepper and Tomato Cayenne with Spicy Pepper.
 Chao slices can be used in both hot and cold dishes, melted in amazing grilled cheese sandwiches or on burgers or eaten straight out of the package.